fluffyrobot19/project-assistant-v2/README.md

 ### How to run at this stage of development

 Please run the `RUN.sh` script from your terminal.

 This script will help set up your `.env` file as well as run the `Dockerfile` and `docker-compose.yml` files.

 Please also make sure to have your Docker application running and your Postgres server NOT running as there might be a conflict.

-After finishing, the script will also remove the recently created image.
+After finishing, the script will also remove the recently created Docker image as well as `.env` file.

 ### Coming up...